Translation of the Final Fantasy IV Documents on Settings Book

 Tethers the enemies' shadows to the earth, rendering their actual bodies incapable of movement.

 Uses the power of the mind to split one's body into many and deceive one's foes.
 While the enemy is led astray, the caster takes the offensive.

-A Gifted Old Wizard Whose Past Is Buried in Darkness
+A Gifted Old Wizard Who Has Buried His Past in Darkness

 Weight: 48 kg [about 106 lb.]

 Equipment: Staff, Leather Garment

 An old wizard who lives in the remote village of Kaipo.
 When he was young, he was a famed wise man living in Mysidia, breaking one ancient magical seal after another with his prodigious abilities.
 One day, however, he unleashed a magic that was beyond the limits of his abilities to control, the effects of which ended up injuring many mages.

 Deeply remorseful, Tella left Mysidia.
 He soon married an ordinary woman in a faraway village and produced a lone daughter, Anna.
 He lost his wife early on, and so his love for Anna has only redoubled.
 When it comes to Anna, Tella has been known to lose control of himself.